Is fresh the best?

 - Calla Lily

-And these flowers are edible, but again, take care that you are using an organic variety of these fresh flowers for your cakes!
+And these flowers are edible, but again, take care that you use an organic variety of these fresh flowers for your cakes!

 - Bachelor button